For more information about any of our Graduate School programs, contact us at:

 With more than 475 organizations on campus, it’s easy to find activities that interest you.
 The Spot keeps you up-to-date and involved with campus events, student organizations, and the latest student news.

-For more information about any of our Graduate Office programs, contact us at:
+For more information about any of our Graduate School programs, contact us at:

 755 W. Michigan Street, UL 1170